w4bo/AA2526-unibo-mldm/slides/_cs-brownspot.md

 ![Emilia Romagna, Italy](https://github.com/user-attachments/assets/ad66fa16-fa65-450b-955e-37ab3bd67113)

-- In your opinion, what are the pros/cons of this solution?
+What are the pros/cons of this solution?

 #